Abandoned hotels and resorts in the former Yugoslavia

 This abandoned hotel is situated close to a remarkable spomenik called the Stone Flower.
 The monument is part of a larger memorial complex commemorating the many thousands of victims who were put to death at Jasenovac concentration camp during World War II by Croatian fascists who were loyal to Nazi Germany and known as Ustasha.
 Dubbed the ‘Auschwitz of the Balkans’, the majority of the victims at Jasenovac were ethnic Serbs, although Jews, Roma and political dissidents were also murdered at the camp.

-I can find zero information about the hotel, not even its name, but it was almost certainly built to accommodate those visiting the site of the former concentration camp.
+Named after the Sava River, which the backside of the property overlooks, the hotel was built to accommodate those visiting the site of the former concentration camp.
 The memorial complex itself was caught in the crossfire during the Yugoslav Wars.
 Initially, pro-independence Croat military had the upper hand in the region and they purposely damaged, looted and vandalised the memorial site.
 This was September 1991 and a month later they were forced to retreat from Jasenovac by advancing JNA forces.
 It is probable, therefore, that the hotel was initially under the control of the Croats and was damaged when JNA forces advanced into the town and this is what led to its eventual abandonment.
 Its modernist appearance would suggest that the hotel was constructed at some point in the 1970s.

 IF YOU ENJOYED THESE PHOTOS OF ABANDONED HOTELS IN THE BALKANS, PLEASE SHARE IT…